OlayeniOladipo/CS279r-Tier1-Programming-Assignment-HW6/README.md

 **Reflection:** What are the significant software concepts that this combination of technologies has that each previous set of technologies did not?
 Or that they handle significantly differently?

 Meteor is open source framework for JS development on Web, Mobile, and Desktop.
 MongoDB is built in with Meteor, so it can be used.
 NodeJS and Meteor are both full-stake frameworks using JavaScript.
 Meteor simply has HMTL/CSS + NodeJS container for the server + JS for the client brower.

-flutter - observablehq - firebase -
+ObservableHQ is more of a notebook than a framework.
+Firebase and MongoDB are both database platforms.

 **Important files to view:**
 - client/main.css | client/main.html | client/main.js